samhaswon/skin_segmentation/README.md

 ## Traditional

-There are two methods in this folder that are doing roughly the same thing.
+There are three methods in this folder that are doing roughly the same thing.

 The first is in [hsv_range.py](traditional/hsv_range.py).
 This gives the user an interface to adjust various thresholds to make a more